Georgian Bay

-The Georgian Bay (Baie Georgienne) is a large bay of Lake Huron, in the Laurentia bioregion.
+Georgian Bay (Baie Georgienne) is a large bay of Lake Huron.
 It is located entirely within the borders of Ontario, Canada.
 The main body of the bay lies east of the Bruce Peninsula and Manitoulin Island.
 To its northwest is the North Channel.

-The Georgian Bay is surrounded by (listed clockwise) the districts of Manitoulin, Sudbury, Parry Sound and Muskoka, as well as the more populous counties of Simcoe, Grey and Bruce.
-The Main Channel separates the Bruce Peninsula from Manitoulin Island and connects the Georgian Bay to the rest of Lake Huron.
-The North Channel, located between Manitoulin Island and the Sudbury District, west of Killarney, was once a popular route for steamships and is now used by a variety of pleasure craft to travel to and from the Georgian Bay.
+Georgian Bay is surrounded by (listed clockwise) the districts of Manitoulin, Sudbury, Parry Sound and Muskoka, as well as the more populous counties of Simcoe, Grey and Bruce.
+The Main Channel separates the Bruce Peninsula from Manitoulin Island and connects Georgian Bay to the rest of Lake Huron.
+The North Channel, located between Manitoulin Island and the Sudbury District, west of Killarney, was once a popular route for steamships and is now used by a variety of pleasure craft to travel to and from Georgian Bay.

-The shores and waterways of the Georgian Bay are the traditional domain of the Anishinaabeg First Nations peoples to the north and Huron-Petun (Wyandot) to the south.
+The shores and waterways of Georgian Bay are the traditional domain of the Anishinaabeg First Nations peoples to the north and Huron-Petun (Wyandot) to the south.
 The bay was thus a major Algonquian-Iroquoian trade route.

 Etymology

-The Georgian Bay has been known by several names.
+Georgian Bay has been known by several names.
 To the Ojibwe, it is known as "Spirit Lake".
 To the Huron-Wendat, it is known as Lake Attigouatan.
 Samuel de Champlain, the first European to explore and map the area in 1615–1616, called it "La Mer douce" (the sweet/calm/fresh sea), which was a reference to the bay's freshwater.
 It was named "Lake Manitoulin" by Royal Navy Captain William Fitzwilliam Owen.
 In 1822, after Great Britain had taken over the territory, Lieutenant Henry Wolsey Bayfield of a Royal Navy expedition named it the "Georgian Bay" (after King George IV).